sushisuj/union_shop/Checklist.md

+## Checklist Page
+- This documents acts as a guide for development as it covers all aspects of the marking rubric.
+Clear documentation of which tasks have been completed and which have not.

+## Basic (40%)
 - [ ] Static Homepage: Homepage layout and widgets with static content
 - [x] About Us Page: Static about us page with company information
 - [x] Footer: Footer with dummy links and information